yourworstnightmare1/packageExpander/README.md

 packageExpander allows you to install applications stored in `.pkg` files on macOS without administrator privileges.
 This uses an oversight in the `pkgutil` function to expand the contents of the package and allow you to view its content, then using `tar` to actually extract the main `payload` that contains the contents of the package.

 > [!IMPORTANT]
-> packageExpander does not work on all package files and some apps can break if this exploit is used.
-It is still recommended to just install the package normally instead of using this.
+> packageExpander does not work on all package files and some apps installed using this can break or not work properly if this exploit is used.
+It is still recommended to just install the package normally instead of using this, packageExpander is just more convenient.

 <br><br><br><br>This repository was originally imported from "yourworstnightmare1/packageexpander_legacy" created November 17, 2023 @ 9:59 AM CST.